 I’ve always gone through ebbs and flows with my body—and I’m sure that’s true for most humans (men included).
 I’ve tried every crash diet and trendy workout craze only to come to the same conclusion every time: It’s not for me.
 When it came down to it, I hated working out, and I loathed restricting myself even more.
 I love food.
 I began to accept that my penchant for takeout is a huge part of me—and, subsequently, my happiness.
 I wasn’t willing to give that up just to shed a couple pounds.
 Though, many times, my “this is me” attitude allowed for unhealthy lifestyle choices.
 I knew I had to make a change, but I refused to let said change ruin my life.

 It seems serendipitous, but the more I allowed my brain to give up its lifelong quest for the perfect body—as if there’s even such a thing—the more I started noticing inches gone from my waistline.
 Why?
-Because rather than spend two hellish weeks on whatever regime I had read about that month, I began making very small adjustments.
+Because rather than spend two hellish weeks on whatever regimen I had read about that month, I began making very small adjustments.
 Such changes never interfere with afternoons spent on the couch and Chinese food delivery orders (perhaps my two favorite things).

 And they work: I lost a significant amount of weight in three months.
 I didn’t even realize it was happening until one day, my favorite jeans didn't fit.
 (Don’t worry, I’ve since had them tailored.
 We're good.)
 Below, find the secrets to losing weight without giving up… anything.